Is Anxiety Been Interfering With Your Career Or Personal Life? What is the best Anxiety Treatment for you?

 Therapy targets suppressed memories that are at the root of your anxiety symptoms.
 Doing so can unleash even more creative potential and greater ability to be in touch with your talents, abilities, and your performance.
 Therapy for anxiety can also help you access different parts of your mind from which to draw creativity.
 You will end up feeling happier and more at ease with yourself, your creativity, and performances.
 You can become a better performer, remove creative blocks, and achieve new career opportunities.
 Consider making time for therapy the same way you make time for developing your talents.

 Heal anxiety so you can show up fully in life.

 Connect, work, create, and perform with authenticity and presence.

 Schedule Your Appointment For Anxiety Therapy

-If you are ready to begin the road to recovery and become a better performer, I offer a free 15-minute consult by phone.
+If you are ready to begin psychotherapy to treat your anxiety or explore anxiety treatment without medication, I offer a free 15-minute consultation by phone.
 You can reach me at 310-424-0292, or through the contact page.